Andrea Rinaldi

 Andrea Rinaldi (23 June 2000 – 11 May 2020) was an Italian footballer.

-Rinaldi started his youth career in Cermenate and in Monza after passing five years at Atalanta.
+Rinaldi started his youth career in Cermenate and in Monza after spending five years at Atalanta.
 He died in May 2020 from an aneurysm after being loaned to Imolese, Mezzolara and Legnano.

 Club career

 Rinaldi started his career in a Cermenate club and at Monza's youth set-up.
 In 2013, he joined Atalanta's youth sector, for whom he played for the Giovanissimi Regionali A, Allievi and Primavera squads always under Massimo Brambilla's management.
 For the U17s, he won the national league (in which he scored a goal in the final) and the supercup.
 After making only two appearances with Atalanta Primavera in the 2017–18 season, in July 2018, Imolese announced that Atalanta had loaned him to them.
 In Serie C, he only made an eight-minute appearance against Monza on 25 November 2018.
 He also had loan spells to Serie D side Mezzolara and to Legnano, making 13 league appearances.
 Rinaldi had made 23 league appearances and scored one goal.